openstack-archive/fuel-library/deployment/puppet/mellanox_openstack/README.md

 ### Setup Requirements

-The module is designed to be used by Fuel (an openstack installer by Mirantis).
+The module is designed to be used by Fuel (an openstack installer).

 ## Release Notes/Contributors/Etc